 For a Few Dollars More (1965)

-Clint Eastwood returns as the man with no name in Sergio Leone's second Spaghetti Western.
+Clint Eastwood returns, alongside Lee Van Cleef and Klaus Kinski in Sergio Leone's second Spaghetti Western.
 Paramount R2 German disc.

 The Film

-With the sucess of Fistful of Dollars (1964) the European Western was beginning to take-off, so when the time came to shoot a sequel, producers were able to drum up three times the budget of the original film allowing a bigger storyline and more actors.
+With the success across Europe of Fistful of Dollars (1964) the Italian Western was beginning to take-off, so when the time came to shoot a sequel, producers were able to drum up three times the budget of the original film allowing a bigger storyline and more actors.

 Two Bounty Hunters roam the Old West - Monco (Clint Eastwood) and Colonel Douglas Mortimer (Lee Van Cleef) living off the rewards they collect.
-When El Indio (Gian Maria Volontè), a ruthless, scheming bandit, is sprung from prision by his gang, a US$10,000 reward is placed on his head and both Bounty Hunters set off to track him down, first in opposition, then working together...
+When El Indio (Gian Maria Volontč), a ruthless, scheming bandit, is sprung from prision by his gang, a US$10,000 reward is placed on his head and both Bounty Hunters set off to track him down, first in opposition, then working together.
+Monco manages to infiltrate the gang and is accepted among them, but Indio is intelligent and scheming and after robbing the high security bank of El Paso starts to become highly suspicious...

-Clint Eastwood and Gian Maria Volontè return to play similar characters to their roles in Fistful of Dollars (1964) and perform equally well.
-Looking for another American actor to fill the co-lead role, Leone tried to secure Lee Marvin, however since Fistful had not yet played in America, he was rejected and instead cast Lee Van Cleef a little known actor who had previously had minor roles in a number of Classic Westerns and Western TV shows.
-With his distinctive smile and knowing look he perfectly suits the role as the very smart Mortimer.
-At the insistance of the German producers, Klaus Kinski was cast in a lesser role as a hunchback named 'Wild' and gets little chance to actually act.
+Clint Eastwood and Gian Maria Volontč return to play similar characters to their roles in Fistful of Dollars (1964), they both get more to do this time and perform very effectively.
+Looking for another American actor to fill the co-lead role, Leone tried to secure Lee Marvin, however since the first film had not yet played in America he was rejected and instead cast Lee Van Cleef, a little known actor who had previously had minor roles in a number of Classic Westerns and Western TV shows.
+With his distinctive smile and knowing look he perfectly suits the role as the very smart Mortimer and the part would spawn a dozen leading roles for the actor in the burgeoning genre.
+Klaus Kinski, at the request of the German producers, was cast as a member of El Indio's gang, playing a typically eccentric part as a hunchback in his first international appearance.
+In the other parts two Euro-cult regulars make their film debuts, Luigi Pistilli (Milano calibro 9 (1972)) as a member of the gang and Peter Lee Lawrence (Dove si spara di pił (1967)) in a very brief part as Mortimer's doomed brother-in-law in the flashback.

 Klaus Kinski - a German cult movie actor who appeared in dozens of euro-westerns and horror films.